Case Result: Operation Under the Influence / Negligent Operation – Not Guilty

 Allegations

 The police were called to a report of a car that was flipped over on a back road in Westford.
-Inside of the car were three white pills (believed to be lorazepam), and nearby was Attorney Sullivan’s client.
+Inside of the car were three white pills (believed to be lorazepam), and nearby was our client.
 The officers stated that the client was unsteady on his feet, slurring his words, his eyes were red and bloodshot, and he smelled like alcohol.
 The client admitted to speeding.

 The client was asked to perform field sobriety tests, which the police stated that he failed.
 Back at the station he was given a breath test, which he also failed.